Notable People

 Perlman Music Program describes him as a musician with superstar status rarely afforded to classical performers, and that is not hype.
 He played with the major orchestras, at the major halls, and in state settings that moved him into broader public life: White House performances, a state dinner for Queen Elizabeth II, and the 2009 Obama inauguration, where he joined Yo-Yo Ma, Anthony McGill, and Gabriela Montero in the premiere of a John Williams work.

-But the real measure of that reach is not where he appeared.
+But the best measure of that reach is not where he appeared.
 It is how he appeared.

 Perlman never sold classical music by pretending it was simpler than it was.
 He sold it by making its seriousness feel inviting.
 That is a harder trick.
 Many institutions try to broaden the audience for "serious music" by stripping away the formality or apologizing for the difficulty.
 Perlman did something better.
 He let people see that rigor and pleasure were not enemies.